rbfx/rbfx-docs/pages/documentation/cpp-quick-start.md

 ```

 The easiest way to configure project is to run a [configuration script](https://github.com/rbfx/sample-project/tree/master/Script).
 Pick one that suits you.

+When picking a cmake configuration script file, you should consider the target CPU architecture and operating system (OS) that you are building for.
+The triplet name follows the pattern "configure-{architecture}-{system}-{build-system}".

+Here's an example of how to pick a cmake configuration script file for a 64-bit Windows system:
+1. Determine the target CPU architecture.
+For a 64-bit system, the architecture is x64.
+2. Determine the name of the operating system.
+For Windows, the name is "windows".
+3. Determine the name of the build system.
+For Windows the most popular and up to date build system would be Visual Studio 2022, the name is "vs2022".
+4. Combine the architecture and system name to form the file name.
+In this case, the name would be "configure-x64-windows-vs2022".

+So, for a 64-bit Windows system, you should use the cmake configuration script file "configure-x64-windows-vs2022.bat".
+You can use a similar process to pick a script name for other target CPU architectures and operating systems.

 Make sure that cmake is available from the console when you run the script.